FreeKernelJS/generator-freekerneljs/README.md

 ﻿# generator-freekerneljs
 Generates a skeleton app which was built upon AngularJS as a framework, and Angular Material as the UI.
+The skeleton app can be used to start and build your own application.

 *Current version: 0.1.0*